Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades: Appendix:

-\begin{myprop} Let $h$ be a linear congruential map.
+For linear congruential maps (section~\ref{sec:lincongmap}) we can do better: \begin{myprop} Let $h$ be a linear congruential map.
 Then, heuristically computing the row (rank) corresponding to $h(u)$ requires $\O(\log \log n)$ time. \end{myprop} \begin{proof} The next larger prime $p$ to $n$ is heuristically $\ln (n)$ larger than $n$.
 After loading all messages $\langle h(u), \deg(u), u \rangle$ for the current macrochunk the smallest and largest hashed value of the current macrochunk are known.
 By subtracting both values by the already processed number of targets and using Proposition~\ref{prop:bounds} the search space can be reduced to $\O(\log n)$ elements.
 Application of a binary search on the remaining elements yields the claim. \end{proof} As already mentioned, if a trade has not received all its required messages, the assigned processor cannot perform the trade yet and therefore skips it.
 This can only happen within a batch when type (ii) messages occur.
 In section~\ref{section:analysis} we argue that this happens rarely.
 The processor that inserts the last message for that particular trade will perform it instead.